decred/dcrwallet/rpc/documentation/api.md

 - `bool is_valid`: True if valid, false if not.

-- `string address`: The validated address.

-- `bool is_mine`: True if the address is an address of querying wallet, false if not.
+- `bool is_mine`: True if the address is an address of the querying wallet, false if not.

-- `bool is_watch_only`: True if the querying wallet is watch-only, false if not.
+- `uint32 account_number`:  The account number of the wallet.

 - `string pub_key_addr`: The public key address.

-- `string pub_key`: The hex encoded string public key associated with the address.
+- `bytes pub_key`: The serialized public key.

-- `string is_compressed`: True if address uses a compressed format, false if not.
+- `bool is_script`: True if the address pays to a script.

-- `string account`:  The account name of the wallet owning the address.

-- `repeated string addresses`: A collection of addresses extracted from the address if it's a script.
+- `repeated string pk_script_addrs`: the address(es) being paid to by the redeem script.

-- `string hex`: The hex encoded redeem script if the address is p2sh
+- `ScriptType script_type`: The script type.

-- `string script`: The script type
+- `bytes pay_to_addr_script`: The redeem script.

-- `string sigs_required`: The number of signatures required for the address.
+- `uint32 sigs_required`: The number of signatures required.
 ___

 #### `TransactionNotifications`